Fentanyl Overdose – Symptoms, Treatments, and Death

 Fentanyl Overdose Causes

-It is not safe to think that just because a doctor prescribed you Fentanyl you can take it free from the dangers of overdose.
-There are different things that can affect the way Fentanyl works in your body, which is why while taking this medication you will be closely monitored by your doctor to help prevent any unwanted side effects.
+It is not safe to think that just because a doctor prescribed Fentanyl, one can take it free from the dangers of overdose.
+Different things can affect the way Fentanyl works in the body.
+This is why it’s important to be closely monitored by the doctor while taking this medication to help prevent any unwanted side effects.
 Doctors are also aware of the risks, which is why Fentanyl should only be prescribed to patients who are tolerant to weaker opiates but suffer from severe and chronic pain.

-If you are using a fentanyl patch, you should be aware that temperature affects the levels of the drug released by the patch.
+If one is using a fentanyl patch, one should be aware that temperature affects the levels of the drug released by the patch.
 Large amounts of heat, such as being in contact with a heating matt, cause the patch to release more Fentanyl which can cause an overdose.

 Fentanyl Overdose Death